Azure/azure-sdk/releases/2020-05/dotnet.md

 repository: azure/azure-sdk-for-net
 ---

-The Azure SDK team is pleased to announce our April 2020 client library releases.
+The Azure SDK team is pleased to announce our May 2020 client library releases.

 #### Updates